z-eitgeist/PythonAutomation/README.md

 folderCleaner.py: Cleans your Downloads folder, move all files older then 30 day into a seperate folder named old_files so you can delete it easily

+sortDownloads.py: Sorts downloaded files into folders by extentions

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.